-On the other hand, if you already know your way around WordPress and SEO, then I would recommend All in One SEO Pack or The SEO Framework.
-While these plugins aren’t quite as beginner-friendly, they still give you access to all the functionality you’ll likely need in a more lightweight package.
+On the other hand, if you already know your way around WordPress and SEO, then I would The SEO Framework.
+While this plugin isn’t quite as beginner-friendly, they still give you access to all the functionality you’ll likely need in a more lightweight package.

-Finally, there’s a lot to like about Rank Math.
-It has the ease of use of Yoast SEO, with plenty of unique features added on, like that built-in Google Rich Snippets functionality.
+And, there’s a lot to like about Rank Math.
+It’s easy to use with plenty of unique features added on, like that built-in Google Rich Snippets functionality.
 The only thing to consider is its relative youth…

 While MyThemeShop has been around for a while and is definitely a trusted name, Rank Math doesn’t have the same track record yet.
 For that reason, you might want to let it “age” a bit before you run it on mission-critical sites.
 But from a pure functionality perspective, Rank Math definitely has one of the best feature lists of any SEO plugin.

 It also makes it easy to switch from other plugins in the future, so this isn’t a decision you have to make right now.
 Speaking of…

 How to migrate to a new SEO plugin

 I recognize that some of you might already be using an SEO plugin.
 So what happens then?

 Because you have so much invested in an SEO plugin, it’s easy to feel like you’re “locked in” to whichever plugin you chose when you first launched your site.